TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-02-Readarr-and-ABS.md

 ---
 layout: post
-title: Readarr and AudioBookShelf Integration (Without Calibre)
+title: Readarr and AudioBookShelf Integration _(Without Calibre)_
 ---

 ## Readarr

-Setup Readarr to use `/data/media/books` as it's root folder.
+Setup Readarr to use `/data/media/ebooks` as it's root folder.

 ## AudioBookShelf (ABS)

-Setup ABS to use `/data/media/abs` as it's books folder.
+Setup ABS to use `/data/media/abs_books` as it's books folder.

 # Linking Readarr and AudioBookShelf